whynotlol1/python-maze-game/README.md

 - Made it so if you are trapped, you can just press [+] to get back to main menu

 ## Features to be added:
-- Main menu buttons will be debugged soon:tm:
+- Buttons are a bit bugged and will be reworked soon:tm: (message from #0.0.5 beta changelog)
-- FOV or view radius will be added back soon:tm: (removed in #0.0.3 beta)
+- FOV and/or view radius though are going to be added soon:tm: (removed in #0.0.3 beta, message from #0.0.4.1 beta changelog)

 ## Credits:
 - [@xsafter](https://github.com/xsafter) - Creating the [map generator algorithm](https://github.com/xsafter/map-generator) used in this game